-Intellectual Property Manager" for Quincy Bioscience since 2006 with his prior positions being "Intellectual Property and Technology Transfer Manager" at the University of Wisconsin Milwaukee (1999-2006) and Business and Corporate Development Manager at Ophidian (a pharmaceutical company) (1993-1999).
-He lists no experience with clinical trials and, in fact, lists his responsibilities at Quincy as "Diplomacy - drug development18 budget preparation, legal protection, patent applications, trademark law, trademark infringement, international intellectual property, intellectual property law, patent portfolio management and trademarks.'
-Attached as Exhibit 8.
+study, Kenneth Lerner, was no better.
+Mr. Lerner states on LinkedIn that his latest degree is an MBA in marketing and who identifies himself on LinkedIn as being the head of "Business development and Intellectual Property Manager" for Quincy Bioscience since 2006 with his prior positions being "Intellectual Property and Technology Transfer Manager" at the University of Wisconsin Milwaukee (1999-2006) and Business and Corporate Development Manager at Ophidian (a pharmaceutical company) (1993-1999).
+He lists no experience with clinical trials and, in fact, lists his responsibilities at Quincy as "Diplomacy - drug development18 budget preparation, legal protection, patent applications, trademark law, trademark infringement, international intellectual property, intellectual property law, patent portfolio management and trademarks."
+See Exhibit 8, attached hereto.

-- 122. In short, neither of the two persons listed as the chief "investigators" for the MMS had any experience designing, conducting or evaluating the results of a clinical trial.
-Two other authors of the 2016 report of MMS are a person who was in charge of the manufacturing of Prevagen and Defendant Mark Underwood who has a B.A. and whose prior work experience before Quincy was working as a "Director of Business Development" at a packaging company. - 123.
-As a result, the MMS is riddled with critical and fatal flaws as described herein and should not and cannot have been relied upon Defendants the marketing purposes for which it was used by the Defendants.
+124. In short, neither of the two persons listed as the chief "investigators" for the MMS had any experience designing, conducting or evaluating the results of a clinical trial.
+Two other authors of the 2016 report of MMS are a person who was in charge of the manufacturing of Prevagen and Defendant Mark Underwood who has a B.A. and whose prior work experience before Quincy was working as a "Director of Business Development" at a packaging company.

+125. As a result, the MMS is riddled with critical and fatal flaws as described herein, and should not and cannot have been relied upon by the Defendants for the marketing purposes for which it was used by the Defendants.